 The faith community has much to contribute to the discussion on immigration reform.
 Immigration is not only an economic and national security issue, but also a moral issue.

 While immigration is predominately a federal issue, states and localities play an integral role in assisting the federal government’s mission to protect the nation’s laws and sovereignty and to promote an orderly immigration process.
 Chief among these is cooperation with Immigration and Customs Enforcement programs and policies.
-Florida is an extremely diverse state with a population of legal immigrants from Central and South America and the Caribbean.

 Family values do not end at our shores.
 Nor do they stop at the banks of the Rio Grande.
 Immigration policy should therefore strengthen the family.
 Today’s immigrants come to America for the same reasons our ancestors did – to seek a better life for themselves and their children.
 Consequently, priority in the issuance of green cards should be given to spouses and children of legal residents who have obeyed the law and played by the rules.